-Overall Project Rating: Medium-High Project Justification Rating: Medium
+Overall Project Rating: Medium-High

+Project Justification Rating: Medium

 Local Financial Commitment Rating: Medium-High

 Project Description: The Orange County Transportation Authority (OCTA) proposes to implement streetcar service between the Santa Ana Regional Transportation Center and the Harbor Boulevard Station in Garden Grove.
 A portion of the service is planned to use the historic Pacific Electric Railway right-of-way that is owned by OCTA.
 The project includes construction of a double-track alignment, an operation and maintenance facility, and the purchase of eight vehicles.
-Service is planned to operate every 10 minutes during peak periods and every 15 minutes during off-peak periods and weekends.
+Service is planned to operate every ten minutes during peak periods and every 15 minutes during off-peak periods and weekends.

-Project Purpose: The project would provide direct, convenient, all-day service to meet current and future travel demand in a densely developed corridor.
-The corridor has a substantial transit-dependent population, with the median income only slightly above the U.S. poverty level and where 18 percent of residents do not own a car.
+Project Purpose: OCTA is undertaking the proposed project to provide direct, convenient, all-day service to meet current and future travel demand in the densely developed project corridor.
+The corridor has a substantial transit-dependent population, with the median income only slightly above the U.S. poverty level and where 17.8 percent of residents do not own a car.
 Existing bus transit service in the corridor is limited due to existing geographic and physical constraints.
-By operating partly in exclusive right-of-way, the project will provide faster service.
-The Project alignment serves many significant trip generators including government agency offices, colleges and private schools, a bustling commercial core in Downtown Santa Ana, historic neighborhoods, galleries and museums, and a variety of organizations and social services that cater to the community's needs.
-The project also serves the Santa Ana Regional Transportation Center where connections can be made to Amtrak, MetroLink commuter rail service, Greyhound bus service, and other intercity bus services.
+By operating in the Pacific Electric Railway right-of-way, the project is not similarly constrained.
+The Project alignment serves many significant trip generators including City, County, State and Federal government agencies and courthouses, numerous colleges and private schools, a bustling commercial core in Downtown Santa Ana, multiple historic neighborhoods, galleries and museums, and a variety of organizations and social services that cater to the community's needs.
+The project also serves the Santa Ana Regional Transportation Center where connections can be made to Amtrak, MetroLink commuter rail service, Greyhound bus service, and other international bus services.

 Project Development History, Status and Next Steps: The project was included in the region's fiscally constrained long range transportation plan in April 2012.
 OCTA selected the locally preferred alternative in September 2014.
 FTA issued a Finding of No Significant Impact in March 2015, completing the environmental review process.
 The project entered New Starts Project Development in May 2015.
 FTA approved entry into Engineering in January 2017.
-OCTA expects to receive a Full Funding Grant Agreement in fall 2017 and start revenue service in 2020.
+OCTA anticipates receipt of a Full Funding Grant Agreement in 2018, and the start of revenue service in 2020.

-Significant Changes Since Last Evaluation (November 2015): The project cost increased from \$288.74 million to \$297.91 million due primarily to the addition of a new redundant, single track section along Ross Street to enhance operational flexibility and safety, and an in-ground wheel truing machine for the benefit of long-term maintenance.

-The anticipated Section 5309 New Starts funding amount increased from \$144.37 million to \$148.96 million, with the share remaining at 50 percent.
+Significant Changes Since Last Evaluation (November 2016): The project cost increased from \$297.91 million to \$299.34 due to design changes and increase to the project schedule.
+The anticipated Section 5309 New Starts funding amount remained as \$148.96 million, reducing the share slightly from 50.0 percent to 49.8 percent.

-Locally Proposed Financial Plan

-Source of Funds Total Funds (\$million) Percent of Total

-Federal:

-Section 5309 New Starts \$148.96 50.0%

-FHWA Flexible Funds (Congestion Mitigation and Air Quality Program) \$53.03 17.8%

-Section 5307 Urbanized Area Formula Program \$13.25 4.4%

-State:

-Low Carbon Transportation Cap and Trade Funds \$25.52 8.6%

-Local:

-Measure M2 Sales Tax Revenues \$57.15 19.2%

-Total: \$297.91 100.0%
+Locally Proposed Financial Plan Source of Funds Total Funds (\$million) Percent of Total Federal: Section 5309 New Starts \$148.96 49.8% FHWA Flexible Funds (Congestion Mitigation and Air Quality Funds) \$54.46 18.2% Section 5307 Urbanized Area Formula Funds \$13.25 4.4% State: Low Carbon Transportation Cap and Trade Funds \$25.52 8.5% Local: Measure M2 Sales Tax Revenue \$57.15 19.1% Total: \$299.34 100.0%